On the maximal function associated to the spherical means on the Heisenberg group: estimates for the spherical means

 \end{lem} \begin{proof} In view of \eqref{eq:Abeta}, it is enough to verify

 Note that the left hand side of the above equation is well defined only for $\Re \beta>0$ whereas the right hand side makes sense for all $\Re \beta>-n$.
 We can thus think of the right hand side as an analytic continuation of the left hand side.
-In view of \eqref{eq:Poisson}, the Poisson integral $P_rf$ of $f$ in the $t$-variable can be written as
+In view of \eqref{eq:Poisson}, the Fourier transform of the Poisson integral $P_{s}f$ in the $t$-variable can be written as